 The next theorem talks about the hyperbolicity properties of the renormalization operator at the periodic point $\zeta_*$.
 We will see in section \ref{section: cyl ren} how to make a {\it canonical} choice of the analytic diffeomorphism $\phi=\phi_\zeta$ in (\ref{fphi}), so that the correspondence

 becomes a well-defined renormalization operator on the space of bi-cubic circle maps, rather than commuting pairs.
 We will then show:

 \begin{thm} There exists a Banach manifold structure ${\mathbb C}_U$ on the space of analytic bi-cubic critical circle maps, such that the following holds.
 The Banach structure is compatible with the topology of uniform convergence.
-The renormalization operator defined by (\ref{eq-cylren1}) is an analytic operator in this Banach manifold.
+The renormalization operator defined by (\ref{eq-cylren1}) is an analytic operator, defined on an open set in this Banach manifold.
 The point $f_*=\phi_{\zeta_*}\circ\zeta_*\circ\phi_{\zeta_*}^{-1}$ is a hyperbolic periodic point of this operator, with two unstable eigendirections. \end{thm}